Narnach/github-clone/README.md

 ## Examples

-Clone all repositories of user Narnach, using the public clone URLs:
+Clone all public repositories of user Narnach, using the public clone URLs:

     github-clone Narnach